 There may be options that can better help you manage the disease, reduce the risk of spreading the virus as well as assist you in navigating the various ways molluscum may negatively affect your life.

-When managing molluscum contagiosum you might consider speaking to a dermatologist to determine the best course of action for your family and child.
+When managing molluscum contagiosum, you might consider speaking to a dermatologist to determine the best course of action for your family and child.
 During this current COVID-19 pandemic, please note that many dermatologists are practicing telemedicine, and you can always make an appointment for a future date.

 You are about to leave the About Molluscum website.
 This link solely provides additional information that may help you located and identify other internet resources that may be of interest.

 Get the latest updates about molluscum related topics on both our site and our monthy blog.